iranziprince01/budget-tracking-system/README.md

 For questions or support, please contact us at hello@dreamers.com.

 ## Acknowledgments
-Special thanks to  Pellin and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.
+Special thanks to  Pellin and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.This project stands as a testament to our collective skills and knowledge in the field.